Evaluating Internet Marketing Proposals from Twin Cities SEO Companies

 Every SEO proposal should include a complete estimate of costs for the project.
 Pricing should be clearly stated, including any one-time cost and ongoing fees.
 If you are comparing bids from several companies, keep in mind that the lowest bid may not be the best value.
 Compare prices based on the entire proposal and the extent of the work to be done.
 The time-tested truth is that investing wisely for high returns is better than throwing away money for nothing.

 Keep Your Website Ownership

 Read the proposal carefully before signing it.
-Beware of language that transfers ownership of your domain name or website to the online marketing company.
-If you are asked to transfer your domain name to the service provider, that’s a huge warning sign.
+Beware of language that transfers ownership of your domain name or website to the marketing agency.
+If you are asked to transfer your domain name away from you, that’s a huge warning sign.
 Unethical companies use this tactic to gain their “job security,” since once a domain ownership has been transferred, it may be next to impossible to regain control over your own website.
 Make sure you understand the terms of any long-term relationship, and how that relationship can be ended.
 Be careful not to lock yourself into long-term contracts you can’t get out of.

 Minnesota Leading SEO Internet Marketing Service Company in Minneapolis St. Paul